Use code SAVE20 for 20% off everything!

 After a crazy and delightfully hectic month of moving and helping to set up multiple classrooms for back to school, last night I focused my attention back to my own classroom and the kindergarten students who will be learning with me this year.
-My school holds an annual “Sneak Peek” event in which students and families are invited into the classroom before the first day of school.
+My school holds an annual “Sneak Peek” back to school night in which students and families are invited into the classroom before the first day of school.
 They bring all of their school supplies, meet the teacher, and get acclimated for the new school year.
-It is a wonderful, but busy night at school.
+It is a wonderful, but busy evening at school.

 I planned for 16 families to drop by the classroom last night and the room was buzzing with excitement.
 Kindergarten parents have a lot of questions because everything is new to them.
 Drop off, dismissal, homework, our schedule, etc. In the midst of answering all those questions, it’s my job to help all of the students unpack their school supplies.